Carnival Panorama Ship Review and Photos

 Family Harbor Staterooms

-Carnival is very proud of the fact that they carry more families than any other line.
-And it was with those families in mind that they designed the Family Harbor staterooms, which come in a variety of categories, from interior all the way up to the popular Family Harbor Suite With Cove Balcony.
+Carnival is very proud of the fact that it carries more families than any other line.
+With those families in mind, Carnival designed the Family Harbor staterooms, which come in a variety of categories, from interior to the popular Family Harbor Suite With Cove Balcony.

-This latter category features two bathrooms, as well as a dividing curtain between the bed and the sleeper sofa to give everyone a bit more privacy than they’d have in a conventional stateroom.
+This latter category features two bathrooms and a dividing curtain between the bed and the sleeper sofa to give everyone a bit more privacy than they’d have in a conventional stateroom.

-At various times of the day, you’ll also find food items, such as a continental breakfast in the morning and cookies and milk each evening.
+You’ll also find food items at various times of the day, such as a continental breakfast in the morning and cookies and milk each evening.

 It’s a fantastic place for families to hang out, giving them a space beyond the confines of a stateroom.
 It’s also a good place for families to meet others with similarly aged children.

-And access to the lounge is keycard restricted, allowing only those who are staying in Family Harbor staterooms to enter.
-There’s no fear of unwanted people wandering in.
+Access to the lounge is keycard-restricted, allowing only those staying in Family Harbor staterooms to enter.
+Thus, there’s no fear of unwanted people wandering in.

 Havana Suites

-Ever since its introduction on Carnival Vista, the Havana staterooms, suites and retreat have been extremely popular.
-Everything about them is special, from the decor to the fact that guests staying in Havana staterooms have exclusive access to the Havana Retreat.
+Ever since its introduction on Carnival Vista, the Havana staterooms, suites, and retreat have been extremely popular.
+Everything about them is special, from the decor to guests staying in Havana staterooms having exclusive access to the Havana Retreat.

-Here, you’ll find a pool, two oversized hot tubs and a selection of clamshells and loungers; moreover, this area is only available to those staying in the Havana staterooms, the retreat is never crowded.
+Here, you’ll find a pool, two oversized hot tubs, and a selection of clamshells and loungers.
+This area is only available to those staying in the Havana staterooms, so the retreat is never crowded.

-As for the Havana staterooms themselves, they come in everything from interior to suites.
+The Havana staterooms come in interiors and suites.
 It’s worth noting that the popular Oceanview Havana Cabana staterooms with Patio Cabana are not traditional balconies.

-They are set back a bit from the ocean, overlooking an outdoor promenade instead which is only accessible to other Havana guests.
+They are set back a bit from the ocean, overlooking an outdoor promenade that is only accessible to other Havana guests.
 This means that while you get one of those very cool lanais, you won’t have as much privacy as you would with a standard balcony.

 Bars and Entertainment

 The Liquid Lounge is the main show theater on Carnival Panorama, panning decks four and five.
-Having seen several shows in the theater from various vantage points, I’ve come to the conclusion that you’ll have a better experience during the big production shows if you sit on the lower level.
+Having seen several shows in the theater from various vantage points, I’ve concluded that sitting on the lower level will give you a better experience during the big production shows.

-Like other Playlist Productions, the shows are jukebox musicals, making them more focused on a collection of songs than plot.
-Rock Revolution is a bit more of a “spectacle”, production-wise, as it incorporates drones and live musicians.
+Like other Playlist Productions, the shows are jukebox musicals, more focused on a collection of songs than plot.
+Rock Revolution is a bit more of a “spectacle” production-wise, as it incorporates drones and live musicians.

-The Limelight Lounge on deck four is a smaller theater that is home to the Punchliner Comedy Club and nightclub.
-During the course of a typical sailing, the space is also used to host a variety of activities, including karaoke.
+The Limelight Lounge on deck four is a smaller theater home to the Punchliner Comedy Club and nightclub.
+During a typical sailing, the space is also used to host a variety of activities, including karaoke.

 The casino has a wide selection of slot machines and table games, both electronic and with live dealers.
 Right in the center of the casino is the bar, where you’ll also find a smaller (but still impressive and hypnotic) version of the LED Dreamscape centerpiece which anchors the atrium.